romy47/natura_query_writer_angular_app/README.md

 </div>
 > Figure 2: The interface after adding a few boolean input blocks.

-I borrowed the concept of 'Mad Libs' word game and lego blocks to build an intuitive search interface. searchers can start with small with one input and then they can extend the search with modular lego like input boxes by clicking plus icon beside each input block.
-They can also create groups of blocks to make nested boolean search blocks.
-The interface looks like a english sentence as they continue addding blocks.
+I borrowed the concept of the 'Mad Libs' word game and Lego blocks to build an intuitive search interface.
+Searchers can start small with one input and then extend the search with modular Lego-like input boxes by clicking the plus icon beside each input block.
+They can also create groups of blocks to make nested Boolean search blocks.
+The interface looks like an English sentence as they continue adding blocks.

-The interface also has a tree visualizaion underneath that shows how their nested boolean query is structured.
+The interface also has a tree visualization underneath that shows how their nested Boolean query is structured.
 <br><br><br><br>
 <div align="left">
 	<img src="https://bitbucket.org/romy6047/natural-query-facet/raw/274afa63be0887de2e1a0606afc07e2d26901660/src/assets/images/tree_visualization.png">